smjteresa95/Naver-Cloud-OCR-API/README.md

 charset = utf8mb4
 ```

-<br>Create a `config.ini` file with the necessary information for connecting to the Naver Cloud OCR API and the database.
+Create a `config.ini` file with the necessary information for connecting to the Naver Cloud OCR API and the database.
 The comments (`# Fill in ...`) are used to indicate where to enter the information.